 How Do Electric Cars Differ?

-Electric cars are not powered by internal combustion engines.
+Electric cars, trucks, and SUVs are not powered by internal combustion engines.
 Instead of using the stored energy in a hydrocarbon fossil fuel to turn the engine and transmission, electric cars use energy stored in a chemical battery pack, usually lithium-ion, to turn an electric motor.
 The lack of an internal combustion engine makes electric car maintenance a lot easier, and for at least a few reasons.

 Electric motors have only one moving part — the armature.
-Everything else is controlled electrically or electronically, giant transistors taking the place of relays, meaning there are fewer failure points in the system.
+The armature is what spins inside the motor to create rotating energy.
+It is an elegantly simple design when compared to the carefully orchestrated mechanical mayhem that is an internal combustion engine.
+Everything else in an electric motor is controlled electrically or electronically, giant transistors taking the place of mechanical relays, meaning there are fewer failure points in the system.
+The electric motor itself is designed to be permanently sealed and maintenance free.

 2. No Transmission

-Electric cars don’t need a transmission.
-Instead, because electric motors generate 100 percent torque at zero rpm and can spin up to 10,000 rpm or higher — even backward — the need for a transmission is eliminated.
+Electric cars don’t need a transmission in the classical sense.
+Instead, because electric motors generate 100 percent torque at zero rpm and can spin up to 10,000 rpm or higher — even backward — the main need for a transmission is eliminated.
 In fact, a couple of automakers have tried electric motors coupled with transmissions, only to find they didn’t improve performance or efficiency by much.
 It just made it more complex and more expensive.
+But recently two automakers have moved forward with production of an EV with a transmission.
+Both Porsche and Audi are a using a 2-speed transmission in hopes of both increased range and quicker acceleration.

 Electric Car Maintenance: Easier than You Think!

 Really, every vehicle requires tire rotations, so that is expected, and the cabin air filter may depend on how dusty it is where you drive.
 Because the cooling system isn’t subjected to the extremes of the internal combustion engine, it lasts longer, Chevy suggesting 150,000 miles between changes.
 Also, because most of the braking is done by the electric motor, brake fluid is suggested to be replaced every five years.
-Brake pads will also last far longer.
+Brake pads will also last far longer, but they still need to be kept in top shape which means periodic cleaning and maintenance.
 Again, because the electric car packs no engine and no transmission, none of those maintenance items apply.
+Lastly various components on an electric vehicle may be liquid cooled (like the battery) which will still need a flush and refill at some point, as well as checking any cooling hoses for signs of leaks or cracking and bulging.

 Photo courtesy of Pixabay.